HabsGleich/permissions/README.md

 # Player Permissions

-A basic permission system, for simple usage or for learning purposes, use as you like.
+A really basic permission system, for simple usage or for learning purposes, use as you like.
 <br>
 This was my first time using PostgreSQL and Brigadier, if you find any mistakes or ways to improve the code feel free to create an issue or pull